 Your gut health is in your hands

 With every meal, you influence the microbes in your gut.
-Your food choices affect the balance of your gut bacteria, potentially giving you more of some bacterial strains and less of others, leading to knock-on effects for your metabolic health and immune system.
-But this is actually good news in many ways – it means you have the power to build a more balanced and healthy microbiome by changing your eating habits.
+Your food choices affect the balance of your gut bacteria, potentially giving you more of some bacterial strains and less of others.
+This can lead to to knock-on effects for your metabolic health and immune system.
+But this is actually good news in many ways.
+It means you have the power to build a more balanced and healthy microbiome by changing your eating habits.

 A microbiome-friendly diet

-Eating for a healthy gut is pretty much the same as eating for a healthy heart and mind or to maintain a healthy weight – your focus should be on whole foods, including plenty of fruits, vegies and whole grains.
-But most Australians aren’t eating anywhere near enough fruit and veg, while ultra-processed foods – which have been altered by chemicals like emulsifiers, preservatives and colourings – now make up more than 30 percent of the average Aussie diet.
+Eating for a healthy gut is pretty much the same as eating for a healthy heart and mind or to maintain a healthy weight.
+Your focus should be on whole foods, including plenty of fruits, vegies and whole grains.
+But most Australians aren’t eating anywhere near enough fruit and veg.
+Meanwhile, ultra-processed foods – which have been altered by chemicals like emulsifiers, preservatives and colourings – now make up more than 30 percent of our average diet.
 In mice studies, the chemicals in ultra-processed foods have been found to adversely alter the gut microbiota.
 If you’re keen to improve your microbiome, try eating: